-Lemon rice recipe under 10 mins!!
-Yes, making this amazingly delicious & refreshing lemon rice is very easy.
+Lemon Rice recipe under 10 mins!!
+Yes, making this amazingly delicious & refreshing Lemon Rice is very fast if you have some precooked rice.
 It uses only pantry staples yet will surprise you with great authentic Indian flavors.
-This much popular Indian rice recipe is made with cooked rice, tempering spices, curry leaves and peanuts.
-It is also known as Chitranna in Kannada and nimmakaya pulihora in Telugu.
+This much popular Indian Rice Recipe is made with cooked rice, tempering whole spices, curry leaves and peanuts.
+It is also known as Chitranna in Kannada and Nimmakaya Pulihora in Telugu.
+In this post I share making lemon rice in 2 ways – the traditional stovetop method and instant pot method (one pot).

-If you are a newbie & love to cook for yourself then this is one of the best recipes to begin with.
+If you are a newbie & love to cook for yourself then this is one of the best South Indian recipes to begin with.
 All you need is to cook the rice and make the tempering.
 Mix both of them with some freshly squeezed lemon juice.
 In no time you will get to enjoy a bowl of fresh home-cooked food.

 Back home in India, lemon rice is one of the most common travel foods.
 Many people pack it for road or train journeys as the dish keeps good for long hours due to the addition of turmeric.

 Many people make lemon rice with leftover rice but I always use fresh cooked rice.
 You can make it either ways you prefer.
 I have also included the instructions to cook rice perfectly for this recipe.
+So the 10 mins I said earlier is only for the tempering.

 Sometimes I make this as a one pot dish in my Instant pot.
 Though it doesn’t taste the same I still make it on occasions.
 I have given the recipe details in the recipe card below.